funkhaus/technical-assessment-round-1/README.md

 1. The slideshow images can be generated using the `images` array.
 1. Note the `siteMeta` and `page` objects, those can be used for SEO.
 1. Use the Nuxt fetch method to read the JSON file from GitHub.

+## Deploy & Submit

+Please deploy to Netlify or Vercel.
+The free tier is fine.

+Please share a repo of your code to the GitHub user `drewbaker` (or email to drew@funkhaus.us).